kubedb/docs/docs/guides/elasticsearch/x-pack/disable-xpack.md

 ## X-Pack enabled ElasticsearchVersion

-To deploy with X-Pack, you need to use the specific elasticsearchversion where `X-Pack` is used as `authPlugin`.
+To deploy with X-Pack, you need to use an `ElasticsearchVersion` where `X-Pack` is used as `authPlugin`.

 Here, we are going to use ElasticsearchVersion `7.3.2`.

 > To change authPlugin, it is recommended to create another `ElasticsearchVersion` CRD.
-Then, use that `elasticsearchVersion` to install a elasticsearch without authentication, or with other authPlugin.
+Then, use that `ElasticsearchVersion` to install an Elasticsearch without authentication, or with other authPlugin.

 ```console
 $ kubectl get elasticsearchversions 7.3.2 -o yaml